deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 He tried not to notice.

-"So, uh… what about your mother's side of the family?" she asked, raising her voice to be heard over the air currents, clearly wanting to bolster her own confidence or distract herself with conversation.
+"So, uh... what about your mother's side of the family?" she asked, raising her voice to be heard over the air currents, clearly wanting to bolster her own confidence or distract herself with conversation.

 "Gran-gran was Ojibwe.
 She never talked much about my grandfather, 'cuz he was, uh, never part of Mom's life.
-All I know about him is he was Dutch…"
+All I know about him is he was Dutch..."

 "How are your parents now?"

-"Dad died of cancer when I was, like, six and Mom…left.
+"Dad died of cancer when I was, like, six and Mom...left.
 Grampa and Gramma raised me."

-"Oh… I'm sorry."
+"Oh...
+I'm sorry."

 "It's okay."
 Julian kicked a cable and gave a satisfied grunt when it didn't move.

 "Do you know where your mom is now?"

 "Yeah.
-After Dad died she kinda helped his brother through it and…well, I've got two sisters in Holland I never met."
+After Dad died she kinda helped his brother through it and...well, I've got two sisters in Holland I never met."
 Julian shrugged.
 "She's okay.
 But by the time she was ready to look after anyone again I was thirteen or so.
 Seemed easier just to stay with Grampa and Gramma."

 Xiù checked the cable nearest to her.
-"This one looks okay, I think…" she guessed.
+"This one looks okay, I think..." she guessed.
 He nodded, trusting her judgement.

 "What about your folks?"
 He asked her.
 "Five years is a long time, think they'll have changed much?"

-"I'd…" she hesitated, then gave him an embarrassed smile and a shrug, flicking wind-wild hair out of her face "…don't know.
+"I'd..." she hesitated, then gave him an embarrassed smile and a shrug, flicking wind-wild hair out of her face "...don't know.
 I hope not."

 Julian nodded sympathy, but smiled.
 "I hope not too." he said.
-"But… word of advice?
+"But... word of advice?
 You should probably brace yourself.
 Did you read your messages yet?"

 She shook her head no. "Only one of them."